giongto35/cloud-morph/README.md

 - When Webserver starts, Wine Application is spawned inside a container at the same time.
 However, in the future, Wine Application needs to support multiplex to run multiple applications in the same VM.
 - Input captured from Client is sent to Virtual Machine over Websocket.
-- A C++ script (syncinput.exe) will listen to the event and simulates Window's OS event to Wine Application through WinAPI.
+- A C++ script (syncinput.exe) will listen to the event and simulates Windows OS event to Wine Application through WinAPI.
 - Application screen is captured in a Virtual Display Frame Buffer, which is later piped to FFMPEG.
 - FFMPEG will produce the screen stream to a VPX RTP stream.